usds/SME-QA-Website/pages/case-studies/hhs.md

 We're working with the Office of the CIO and CTO to hire GS-13 Information Technology Specialists in Washington, DC.

+## Full Case Study

+A full case study will follow at the conclusion of the pilot.

 ## Where we are in the process

 HHS posted [a job announcement](https://www.usajobs.gov/GetJob/ViewDetails/529652500) for IT Specialists on Friday April 5th, 2019.
 It covered 4 roles: